This post may contain affiliate links. Please read my affiliate policy.

 Ingredients You’ll Need

-This pre-workout smoothie is my-go because it’s packed with quick energy to help my body perform.
+This pre-workout smoothie is packed with quick energy to support your fitness goals.
 The combination of greens and fruit blended together in this smoothie delivers the workout nutrition you need to keep you fueled for a long run, deep yoga session or a HIIT workout.

 - Coconut water + water: Coconut water acts like natural Gatorade, providing hydrating electrolytes your body needs to replenish the energy lost during workouts.

-- Peaches: Frozen peaches are picked at the height of freshness and flash-frozen to preserve as many nutrients as possible, making them irresistibly sweet and healthy.
+- Peaches: Frozen peaches are picked at the height of freshness and flash-frozen to preserve as many nutrients as possible, making them irresistibly sweet (while still being a low-sugar fruit).

-- Banana: Adds natural sweetness to your smoothie and is rich in vitamin C and potassium, which supports muscle function and helps prevent cramps, making it an ideal pre-workout ingredient.
-A frozen banana chills down your creamy smoothie.
+- Banana: This natural sweetener is rich in vitamin C and potassium, which supports muscle function and helps prevent cramps, making it an ideal pre-workout ingredient.
+I like to freeze bananas to have on hand to chill down the smoothie.

-- Coconut oil: If you are looking to shed a few pounds then healthy fat is actually your friend, not your enemy.
-It helps break down the natural sugars from fruit to aid in your digestion and actually keeps you full longer.
-Feel free to swap it for chia seeds or hemp hearts if you want healthy fats with a protein boost.
+- Coconut oil: This healthy fat break down the natural sugars from fruit to aid in your digestion and actually keeps you full longer.
+Feel free to swap it for chia seeds or hemp hearts if you want healthy fats with a subtle protein boost.

 How to Make a Pre-Workout Smoothie